daryllxd/lifelong-learning/self-improvement/books/david-eagleman-incognito-the-secret-lives-of-the-brain.md

 - Combining the sound of a syllable with a video of another syllable can lead to a new syllable?
 - Flashed spot + 2 beeps = flashing twice?
 - Perception: not just about building up bits of captured data, but instead by matching expectations to incoming sensory data.
 Ex: seeing patterns in blobs.
+- Perception reflects the active comparison of sensory inputs with internal predictions, and the awareness of your surroundings occurs only when sensory inputs VIOLATE expectations.
+  - Ex: riding a bike, you have a great conscious concentration, after some time, when your sensory-motor predictions have been perfected, riding becomes unconscious.
+You become unaware of how you're holding the handlebars, applying pressure to the pedals, and balancing your torso.
+  - This is why you tickle yourself.
+Other people can tickle you, because their tickling maneuvers are not predictable to you.
+  - Schizophrenics can tickle themselves because of a problem with their timing that does not allow their motor actions and resulting sensations to be correctly sequenced.
+  - Anton's syndrome: A person is blind, but the patient DENIES her blindness.
+They truly believe they are not blind.
+They are experiencing what they take to be vision, but it is all internally generated.
+  - The perception of time: By the time your brain perceives a snap, it's long gone.
+But you think the sound and the action are simultaneous.
+  - Other ex: look at your left then right eyes in the mirror, they don't look like they are moving.
+  - Perceived time can also change, when you look at the second hand on the wall, it looks like it's frozen first, then it ticks.
+  - Fighter pilots: "Trust your instruments."
+Senses can lie.
+Your brain will make time-saving and resource-saving assumptions and tries to see the world only as well as it needs to.

+### Mind: The Gap

+- You are not consciously aware that when changing lanes (left to right), you point the steering wheel back to the left after you've changed lanes.
+- Implicit access: your brain holds knowledge of something your mind cannot explicitly access (riding a bike, tying your shoes, typing on a keyboard).
+- Chicken sexers (they need to figure out chicken genders) just look at their master and they get trained just looking at the rear end.
+- Plane spotters: same, they just taught their apprentices how to figure out if friendly or enemy plane.
+- There is a gap between knowledge and awareness.
+- Ex: amnesiacs playing Tetris, they get better at the game but they don't know that game.
+(They dream of colorful falling blocks, but they have no idea why).
+- If a person subconsciously hates fat people, they react faster if a button has "negative/overweight" rather than "positive/overweight".
+- For things like religion, a mouse moves temporarily towards the "dislike" before going to "like" (socially acceptable response).
+- People more often get married to others with the same first letter of their first name than would be expected.
+The mates somehow remind the spouses of themselves.
+- Implicit egotism: Drinking the same tea but with the name similar to your name means you like the tea better.
+- Those who thought they had the same birthday as Rasputin gave him more favorable ratings.
+- People born on Feb 2 are more likely to move to cities with the number two in their names.
+3/3 are overrepresented in Three Forks, Montana.
+6/6 in Six Mile, South Carolina.
+- Implicit egotism!

+### Priming

+- Implicit memory systems are separate from explicit memory systems.
+- Amnesics: fill in primed words even if they are unaware of this.
+- Mere exposure: Your implicit memory influences your interpretation of the world (which things you like, don't like, etc.) This is why it's okay to have bad publicity rather than no publicity.
+- Illusion of truth: If you've heard it before, it's more likely to be true (regardless of whether that is actually true).
+This becomes a problem when people are repeatedly exposed to religious or political stuff.
+- Hunches: the autonomic (fight-or-flight) nervous system was faster to pick up on a deck if it is good or bad (faster than the consciousness).
+It turns out that people need this gut feeling.
+Trying out the deck choosing with patients who had a damaged decision cortex means they were unable to make the right decisions with the decks even though they consciously realized which decks were bad.
+- When something bad happens, the brain leverages the entire body (heart rate, gut, weakened muscles) to register that feeling.
+When the event is next pondered, the brain runs a simulation, relieving the physical feelings of the event.
+Those feelings bias the next decision making.
+- People who could not distinguish faces consciously would have a skin conductance response to faces that were familiar.
+- This is why flipping a coin helps when you can't decide between two options.
+Your gut feeling will tell you what to do when the coin lands.
+If you still can't decide, then use the coin.
+- Tennis players extrapolate where the ball is going to go subconsciously.
+The tennis players are being programmed.
+Conscious parts of the brain train other parts of the machinery, establishing the goals and allocating the resources.
+They keep on incorporating the instructions until the movements become so ingrained they are no longer accessible.
+- Consciousness: the long-term planner.
+- Humans are flexibly intelligent.
+We can constantly fashion our neural circuits to match the tasks at hand.

+- Speed.
+  - Automatization permits fast decision making.
+You need to push slow consciousness to the back.
+  - Energy efficiency: by not thinking about most things, you save energy.
+Garry Kasparov consumes 20 watts, Deep Blue consumes thousands of watts.
+  - Proficient Tetris players have the game burned down into the circuitry of their systems.
+The player became better because the brain was quieter.
+  - If you don't have the right tool for the job, create it.
+- ***The irony is that a professional athlete's goal is to not think.
+The goal is to invest thousands of hours of training so that in the heat of the battle, the right maneuvers will come automatically, with no interference from consciousness.*** The skills need to be pushed down into the players' circuitry.

+### The Kinds of Thoughts That are Thinkable

+- The brain's circuits are designed to generate behavior that is appropriate to our survival.
+Things that taste good to us contain sugars and proteins and energy.
+We hate fecal matter because they contain harmful microbes.
+- The things you are attracted to are usually because of evolutionary goals.
+- You only pick up things that are enabled by your biology.
+The **umwelt** is the part you are able to see, and the **umgebung** is the bigger reality.
+- We accept the reality of the world with which we're presented.
+- Synesthesic perceptions: involuntary, automatic, and consistent.
+There is increased cross talk among sensory areas in the brain.
+- Synesthesia shows that reality is more subjective. ***Reality is not passively recorded by the brain.
+It is actively constructed by it.***
+- Evolutionary psychology: why we solve problems faced by our hunter-gatherer ancestors over 99% of our species' evolutionary history.
+- Babies are not blank slates.
+They have neural programs specialized for reasoning about objects, physical causality, numbers, the biological world, beliefs/motivations of other individuals, social interactions.
+Babies turn toward face-like patterns when they are 10 minutes old.
+At two months, they express surprise if a solid object appears to pass through another object.
+Babies can also figure out if an adult made a mistake.
+Babies make assumptions about the world.
+- Our brain has trouble with certain types of calculations, like conditional logic.
+The brain solves things faster if it's related to social interaction.
+Your psychology has evolved to solve social problems such as detecting cheaters, but not to be smart and logical in general.
+- Instincts are different from automatized behavior because we were born with them.
+These behaviors represent ideas so useful that they become encoded into our DNA.